erleonard/erleonard.github.io/_posts/2018-11-29-AzureDevOps-CommunityLaunch.md

   - Azure
 ---

 This week was the last event I organized for 2018 with my partner in crime Joel Hebert for the Azure DevOps Community launch here in Ottawa.
-We had a lot of excitement locally for this event and we more than doubled our inital estimated attendance with just about 100 people coming in.
+We had a lot of excitement locally for this event and we more than doubled our initial estimated attendance with just about 100 people coming in.

 We had some amazing speakers at our event:
 - Wes MacDonal / Keynote and demo